• Bloglovin

 Keep this cucumber salad tucked away for when you’re recovering from your National Donut Day hangover.

-For my 30th birthday this year, we had some friends over for an epic dessert potluck – the birthday party of my childhood dreams.
-Who doesn’t love a room full of dessert?
-Among the spread, Karen brought these mint marshmallow brownies, Alanna showed up with mini lemon tarts similar to this, and Phi picked up on my offhand plea for smoked chocolate and turned it into a rich smoked chocolate tart.
+For my 30th birthday this year, we had some friends over for an epic dessert potluck - the birthday party of my childhood dreams.
+Who doesn't love a room full of dessert?
+Among the spread, Karen brought mint marshmallow brownies, Alanna showed up with mini lemon tarts, and Phi picked up on my offhand plea for smoked chocolate and turned it into a rich smoked chocolate tart.
 My contribution was three dozen chocolate cupcakes with matcha frosting.

 And it was epic.
 I skipped dinner and stuffed sweets in my face until I couldn’t fit another cookie.
 Unlike a sugar-high kid, you’d think an adult has the capacity to know her limit, but in this dessert heaven, I lost all control and woke up the next day with a massive sugar hangover.
 Apparently that’s a thing that can happen.